jmerle/inkdrop-auto-reload/CONTRIBUTING.md

 - `lint`: lint the code using ESLint and Prettier
 - `fix`: auto-fix code style issues using ESLint and Prettier

 To install the plugin locally for development, run `ipm link --dev`.
 Make sure "Development Mode" is turned on inside Inkdrop (Preferences > General).
 You'll need to reload Inkdrop (Developer > Reload) every time you rebuild the extension through `yarn build` or after changing a source file while `yarn dev` is running.
+When the plugin is linked using `ipm link --dev` the reload should be triggered automatically, but in case something is broken you'll have to do this manually.

 ## Maintainers